Yash-777/notebook/nodejs/node-express-application-setup.md

 ### Modify `express.js` ###

 Because we moved our routes and templates into our new `app` folder, we also need to update `express.js` to reflect their new locations.
-These line are most likely together, but I'll call out the changes one at a time.
+These line are most likely together, but I'll call out the changes to them seperately.

 **Routes**